 The Basic Requirements

-All CC exam candidates must provide transcripts or academic documentation that shows they have completed three specific classes: nutrition, supervisory management and food safety and sanitation.
-Each of the classes must be a 30-hour course that was completed within the last five years.
-Any course that was taken over five years ago can qualify if the candidate takes a new eight hour refresher course.
+All CC exam candidates must provide transcripts or academic documentation that shows they have completed three specific classes: nutrition, supervisory management, and food safety and sanitation.
+Each of the classes must be a 30-hour course that the candidate completed within the previous five years.
 These three courses are available through the American Culinary Federation and approved academic institutions.

 Those who meet these qualifications can take the written exam that consists of 100 multiple choice questions that must be completed in one hour.
 A score of 70 percent is required to pass.
 Next, candidates must take a practical skill proficiency test within two and half hours at a test site approved by the ACF.
 Those who earn a score of 75 percent pass and become an official certified culinarian.